Guide to the Mary Robinson Papers, 1948-2010 (bulk 1948-1985)

 - Woman’s College Records, 1928-1974 (Duke University Archives/David M. Rubenstein Rare Book & Manuscript Library)

-[Identification of item], Mary Robinson Papers, University Archives, Duke University.
+[Identification of item], Mary Robinson Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Mary Robinson Papers were received by the University Archives as a gift in 2008.